opengeospatial/bblock-template/README.md

 to `bblock.json`; it will be done automatically on the OGC Building Blocks Register. `ldContext` however, is not auto-generated.

+References to the schemas of other building blocks can be added using `$ref`.
+The special `$__ROOT_/` directory can be used to refer to the root of the central OGC Building Blocks tree.

 ### Validation and tests

 The `tests` directory contains test resources that can be used for performing validation tasks.
 There are two